Matmos is an American experimental electronic duo of M.C. Schmidt and Drew Daniel active since the mid-1990s and based in Baltimore, Maryland.

-Matmos contributed music to a few soundtracks, including Daria Martin's Minotaur film, The Appeal theatrical play by Young Jean Lee, and works of Berlin-based choreographer Ayman Harper.
-Daniel and Schmidt (under fictional names) also made music for five hardcore gay fetish pornographic films – selected tracks with additional snippets of onset dialog were released as a A Viable Alternative To Actual Sexual Contact CDr on Canadian IDM-label Piehead Records in 2002.
-They recorded a song with David Grubbs for a soundtrack to Les Invisibles, a 2012 documentary about elderly French gays and lesbians, and made a track for The Urbz: Sims in the City video game soundtrack.
-More recently, Matmos became members of the ensemble for Robert Wilson's production The Life and Death of Marina Abramovic (featuring Marina Abramović, Antony Hegarty, and Willem Dafoe).
+The band contributed music to a few soundtracks, including Daria Martin's "Minotaur" film and works of Berlin-based choreographer Ayman Harper.
+Drew and Martin also made music for hardcore gay fetish porn, with selected tracks released on 2002 A Viable Alternative To Actual Sexual Contact CD-R. They recorded a song with David Grubbs for Les Invisibles, a 2012 documentary about elderly French gays and lesbians, and appeared on The Urbz: Sims in the City video game soundtrack.